Frequently asked questions (FAQs)

 If you have a question that isn't answered here, please don't hesitate to contact us.

 The process can take up to three months before you start volunteering.
 This will depend on how quickly you fill in and return the necessary forms and whether your chosen role is available.
+It also depends on how quickly important stages of the recruitment process take, such as receiving your references and police clearance.

 Due to high volumes of applications and limited volunteering roles, we are unable to place everyone.
 This is why it is important that you provide us with as much relevant information as possible in your registration form and subsequent interview and training days.